Can’t Get Your Weight Loss Meds? Here’s What You Can Do!

 5. Consider a Different Medication That Is Less Expensive

 Although injectable weight loss medications give excellent results, they are not the be-all and end-all.
-As an Obesity Medicine Physician who has been in the field for over sixteen years, I know that injectables offer more options, but not necessarily better results.
-My first line weight loss medication, Phentermine, is still the cheapest alternative, at a monthly out of pocket cost of $25 or less.
-Phentermine is safe, effective, and can be taken long-term.
-There are other medications out there that are equally effective and equally inexpensive that are also taken by mouth.
-Stay tuned for future articles, where we’ll explore alternatives to injectables that are similarly safe and effective!
+As an obesity medicine physician who has been in the field for over 16 years, I know that injectables offer more options, but not necessarily better results.
+There are alternatives to injectables that are similarly safe and effective:

 Good Afternoon,